harshshredding/Cluster/design_doc.md

     (I) - Integrate chat with events
             - Have a chat icon in the right corner
-            - Seemless chatting with people in the group (I) - Add user information / profiles
+            - Seemless chatting with people in the group (I) - Notification System
+    (I) - Invitation System
+            - Will be able to invite all people that attended the event you attended
+            - Will be able to invite friends and people you encountered (I) - Add user information / profiles
             - clicking on any photo will show you the profile.
     (I) - Direct messaging to users
             - Just click on the profile and start typing

+    FEATURE CREEP SECTION :-
+    (I) - Rating system based on how many events you attended (I) - Make a cool animation advertising your application